-• Daily resolution - the results of the medium-term PASA provide a daily indication of reserve adequacy whereas the EAAP provides USE estimates with a monthly resolution based on typical demand shapes.92 Therefore, using the EAAP to determine when to intervene would be very imprecise and likely to lead to excessive periods of intervention.
+- Speed of calculation the medium-term PASA process can be operated weekly with minimal resources, whereas the EAAP process takes several months to operate.
+This would make the EAAP an inappropriate tool for coordinating generating units' scheduled outages. - Ease of communicating results the results from PASA clearly show which days are projected to have insufficient reserves and it quantifies the extent of any shortfall. - Daily resolution the results of the medium-term PASA provide a daily indication of reserve adequacy whereas the EAAP provides USE estimates with a monthly resolution based on typical demand shapes.69 Therefore, using the EAAP to determine when to intervene would be very imprecise and likely to lead to excessive periods of intervention.
 In addition, the EAAP would not have sufficient resolution to allow participants to coordinate generator outages in the same manner as medium-term PASA.

-The Panel also considers that the concern, as expressed by the NGF, that mediumterm PASA is not always accurate will be alleviated to some degree if AEMO uses dynamic joint regional reserve requirements when determining the MRLs and within medium-term PASA.
+The Panel also considers that the concern, as expressed by the NGF, that medium-term PASA is not always accurate will be alleviated to some degree if AEMO uses dynamic joint regional reserve requirements when determining the MRLs and within medium-term PASA.